Category: Habit Trackers

 HabitBull

-Loop Habit Tracker fails first because it lacks detailed statistical charts and advanced analysis tools for habit performance.
+Loop Habit Tracker fails first because it breaks when habit tracking cannot generate charts and statistical analysis of habit performance.

 Verdict